xenodus/xenodus/README.md

 **Hi there, I'm [Alvin](https://github.com/xenodus) 👋**

 I mostly dabble in backend development and DevOps.
-My public Git repositories mostly consists of my personal projects or ones that have been retired.
+My public Git repositories consists of my personal projects or ones that have been retired.

 Not a Rockstar programmer.
 Just a mere individual that genuinely loves building stuff on the web since the 90s.